Dr. Martens: Expansion

 In the 2000s, Dr. Martens were sold exclusively under the AirWair name in dozens of different styles, including conventional black shoes, sandals and steel-toed boots.
 AirWair International Ltd revenue fell from $412 million in 1999 to $127 million in 2006.
 In 2003 the Dr. Martens company came close to bankruptcy.
 On 1 April that year, under pressure from declining sales, the company ceased making shoes in the UK, and moved all production to China and Thailand.
 Five factories and two shops were closed in the UK, and more than of the firm's employees lost their jobs.
 Following the closures, the R. Griggs company employed only 20 people in the UK, all in the firm's head office.
 Five million pairs of Dr. Martens were sold during 2003, half the 1990s level of sales.

 In 2004, a new range of Dr. Martens was launched in an attempt to appeal to a wider market, especially young people.
 The shoes and boots were intended to be more comfortable, and easier to break in, and included some new design elements.
 Dr. Martens also began producing footwear again at the Cobbs Lane Factory in Wollaston, England in 2004 as part of the "Vintage" line, which the company advertises as being made to the original specifications.
 Sales of these shoes are low in comparison to those made in Asia, however; in 2010, the factory was producing about 50 pairs per day.
 In 2005, under turnaround CEO David Suddens the R. Griggs company was given an award by the "Institute for Turnaround" for implementing a successful restructure.

 In 2006, the 1460 Dr. Martens AirWair boot was named in the list of British design icons, alongside the Mini.

 Worldwide sales of Dr. Martens shoes grew strongly in the early 2010s, and in 2012 it was the eighth-fastest-growing British company.
 Over 100 million pairs of Dr. Martens shoes were sold from 1960 to 2010, and in 2010 the company offered 250 different models of footwear.
 The R. Griggs company opened fourteen new Dr. Martens retail stores in the United Kingdom, United States and Hong Kong between 2009 and 2011, and also launched a line of clothing during 2011.

+In 2011, the brand introduced a line of vegan boots, made from synthetic polyurethane plastic.
+Analysts and the company attributed an increase in sales directly to this line.
+As of 2019, 4% of all shoes sold by the company were vegan.